If you have an ecommerce or business WordPress site, most probably you’ve already heard of PCI DSS and PCI compliance.

 To meet this requirement you should also run an IDS or IPS solution that allows you to detect and prevent possible intrusions.
 There are several solutions available, with Snort being one of the most popular open source network IPS solution.

-As a WordPress intrusion Detection System (IDS) use our plugin WP Security Audit Log.
+As a WordPress intrusion Detection System (IDS) use our plugin WP Activity Log.

 Tip: Keep An IT Infrastructure & Web Server Inventory